 Answer: Sections 200 & 202 of the Labor Code require the payment of wages within 72 hours of an employee's termination or quitting.
 These sections do not apply to classified employees.

 Education Code Section 45166 and 88165 (Community College) require that classified employees shall be paid… "On the last working day of the pay period or the month in which the employee was in paid status."
 This language would allow the district to wait until the regular payday to issue a final check.
-For more specific information about your pay, read your contract or contact your Job Steward, Chapter President or Labor Relations Representative.
+For more specific information about your pay, read your contract or contact your Union Steward, Chapter President or Labor Relations Representative.

 Reference: Labor Code Section 220; Education Code Sections 45166, 88165